odenlerma/todo-app/README.md

 If you have encountered JDK issue, this is the workaround steps you can use.

 1. Open Android Studio and open your project android folder.
-2. Go to *File > Settings > Build, Execution, Deployment > Build Tools > Gradle* and change Gradle JDK to **Embedded JDK JetBrains Runtime version 17.0.6**
+2. Go to *File > Settings > Build, Execution, Deployment > Build Tools > Gradle* and change Gradle JDK to **Embedded JDK JetBrains Runtime version 17.0.6** .
+Note the path of embedded JDK.

 # ![Use Embedded JDK 17](src/assets/png/fix-jdk17error.png)

-Note the path of embedded JDK.
 3. Click "OK"

-4. Then we need to add gradle in our project.
-Go to *android/gradle.properties* and add the following line.
+4. Then we need to add the following line in our project.
+Go to *android/gradle.properties*

 ```
  org.gradle.java.home={path-to-your-Embedded-JDK}